larols/vmware-aria/aria-automation/initial-setup.md

 ![image-20221114161520199](./assets/image-20221114161520199.png)

-Click Continue and then scroll down in the menu to your left and click Cloud Accounts.
+Click Continue below the diagram and then scroll down in the menu to your left and click Cloud Accounts.
 Choose vCenter Server.

 ![image-20221114161623186](./assets/image-20221114161623186.png)